 You need proof that you did the classes.
 The person giving the classes should have the necessary forms or wording for a letter to show that you did the classes.
 The form or letter has to be notarized.
 Take it when you apply for your license.

 Government ID (driver’s license, identification card, passport)

 If you want to change your name when you get married, what that name will be

-If you were married before you need information about your ex-spouse or ex-spouses including name, when and where the marriage was ended or, if your ex-spouse is deceased, the date and place of death.
+If you were married before, you need information about your ex-spouse or ex-spouses including name, when and where the marriage was ended or, if your ex-spouse died, the date and place of death.